hguadalupe/master-data-science/README.md

 # My Repository

-Trying to edit my first git gocument.

-Well, it seems im doing well.
+Well, it seems im doing well.This document is awesome and pretty well writen.